 The Career Advancement Program (CAP) has been specifically designed to support high-potential mid-career scientists of the Medical Faculty aiming for full professorships or equivalent leadership positions at non-university research institutions.
-If required the CMMC provides temporarily access to high-quality laboratory space in the CMMC Research Building, access to the research infrastructure and administrative support as well as support aimed at enhancing their scientific expertise and professional skills base.
-The CMMC currently supports the following 8 CAP-groups.
+If required the CMMC provides temporary access to high-quality laboratory space in the CMMC Research Building, access to the research infrastructure and administrative support as well as support aimed at enhancing their scientific expertise and professional skills base.
+The CMMC currently supports the following 12 CAP-Groups.

 My research group entitled “Computational Biology of Aging” focuses primarily on the application of computational approaches to explore the interplay between multiple layers of biological organisation and their phenotypic characterisation.
 Specifically, this entails the analysis of several cohorts at the University Hospital Cologne (UHC) where data integration, predictive/statistical modelling and network biology approaches are the key methodologies that are applied to improve our understanding of the associated clinical questions.
 In parallel, my group continues to explore the impact of exogenous stress on organism function.
 In recent years this was centred on non-human species to improve our understanding of the impact of exogenous stressors and explore the thresholds at which adverse events occur with plans to explore human centered data via new grant opportunities.

 A major factor limiting the survival of cancer patients is the lack of durable treatment response and the emergence of therapy resistant disease.
 The causal genetic and epigenetic mechanisms driving tumor evolution and therapy resistance are still largely unknown.
 However, we consider a detailed knowledge of these processes vital in order to improve existing and design novel treatment strategies.
 Accordingly, our group explores the molecular determinants of tumor development and therapy response by combining forward genetic screens and data-driven molecular biology with a special focus on lung and head and neck cancer.